Radial Basis Function Model

 fig.suptitle("Number of samples: {}".format(sample))

-As the number of samples increase, the model prediction becomes better.
-Also, note that the value of best \(\sigma\) changes with number of samples.
+As the number of samples increase, the model prediction improves.
+Also, note that the value of best \(\sigma\) changes with the number of samples.
 So, it is important to change the hyperparameters when model is retrained with different data.
-Below block of code plots the normalized rmse as a function of number of samples.
-The nrmse decreases as the number of samples increase since prediction improves.
+Below block of code plots the NRMSE as a function of number of samples.
+The NRMSE decreases as the number of samples increase since prediction improves.

 # Plotting NMRSE